newatoms/guides/how-to-be-a-developer/readme.md

 * What effect will ignoring the request have on the relationship with the costumer? [business]
 * How can the experience of giving feedback be optimized? [experience]

+## The role of the developer

+A developer is never personally responsible for, nor obliged to fulfill, [achievables](../glossary/achievable.md) that belong to their developer role.
+The main goal is to notice when something can be (structurally) improved in 'their' field and making achievables accordingly.

 ## Six types of developers

 * [Content](https://github.com/newatoms/newatoms/blob/gh-pages/internal/jobs/content.md)